 Each tummy tuck performed at Richmond Aesthetic Surgery is custom-tailored to suit the individual needs and expectations of the patient.
-During the consultation process, tummy tuck candidates will thoroughly discuss their goals, allowing our plastic surgeon to create a surgical plan that can achieve the desired results.
+During the consultation process, tummy tuck candidates will thoroughly discuss their goals, allowing our plastic surgeons to create a surgical plan that can achieve the desired results.
 Some of the most common concerns shared among tummy tuck candidates include:

 Some of the most common concerns shared among tummy tuck candidates include:

 Hanging or sagging skin around the waist can be troublesome for men and women who live an active lifestyle.
 Loose skin does not typically respond to diet and exercise, and lax skin may be permanently stretched or damaged.
 When this skin is eliminated with a tummy tuck, patients can enjoy a flatter, smoother stomach.
 During the procedure, the skin is pulled taut over the abdomen and can also reveal the underlying muscles for a more toned appearance.
 Women who have had one or more pregnancies may find a tummy tuck particularly effective for regaining their pre-pregnancy figure.

 In addition, men and women who have lost a significant amount of weight often have loose skin accumulated around the midsection and can benefit greatly from a tummy tuck.